ubc-library-rc/intro-git/content/02_getting_started.md

 $ git merge new-feature
 ~~~

 The output shows the updated files after the merge.
-When you merge a branch, it does not get removed from the git tree.
-To delete a git branch after merging it with another branch:
+When you merge a branch, it does not get removed from the Git tree.
+To delete a Git branch after merging it with another branch:

 Input
 {: .label .label-green}